Local-Canonicalization Equivariant Graph Neural Networks for Sample-Efficient and Generalizable Swarm Robot Control: Experiments

-\textbf{Out-of-distribution task.} We evaluate symmetry-based out-of-distribution generalization by training on MPE Spread with left-sided agent configurations (e.g., 3 agents initialized on the left side of the map) and testing on right-side and uniform configurations, which are related to the training set by an $E(2)$ symmetry, illustrating in Fig.~\ref{fig:ood_illustration}.
-We compare LEGO-MAPPO against MAPPO-local, which also preserves geometric equivariance, as well as the standard MAPPO baseline.
-The results are summarized in Tab.~\ref{tab:ood}.
+\textbf{Out-of-distribution generalization.} We evaluate generalization across spatial initialization distributions in \emph{MPE Spread}.
+Policies are trained with agents initialized on the left side of the environment and evaluated on left-side, reflected right-side, and uniform initializations, as illustrated in Figure~\ref{fig:ood_illustration}.
+The right-side setting tests transfer under a reflection of the training configuration, while the uniform setting introduces a broader positional distribution.
+We compare LEGO-MAPPO with the geometrically equivariant MAPPO-local and SEGNN baselines, as well as vanilla MAPPO.
+Results are reported in Table~\ref{tab:ood}.

-Both LEGO-MAPPO and MAPPO-local keep their performance on par in the out-of-distribution settings, as they inherit $E(2)$-equivariance from canonicalization.
-LEGO-MAPPO, however, attains higher rewards by additionally incorporating permutation equivariance, which enables the discovery of more optimal policies under the same number of samples.
-In contrast, the standard MAPPO performs poorly in out-of-distribution scenarios, limiting its generalization capability.